lisongxu/CSCE156-Lab-Java-File/readme.md

-3. Finish implementing the `loadData()` method by adding code to open the `mlb_nl_2011.csv` data file (in the `data` directory), process it line-by-lie and create individual `Team` instances.
+3. Finish implementing the `loadData()` method by adding code to open the `mlb_nl_2011.csv` data file (in the `data` directory), process it line-by-line and create individual `Team` instances.

 #### 3.2.1 File Output